adnankan01/Adnans_Portfolio/README.md

  * Performed cohort analysis
  * Explained which marketing costs were worthwhile
  * Came up with product and marketing campaign improvements

+**Conclusion:**
+Advise marketing experts how much money to invest and where.
+What sources/platforms would you recommend?
+Back up your choice.
+What metrics did you focus on?
+Why?
+What conclusions did you draw after finding the metric values?

+1. Very few users return to the product on a weekly or monthly basis so focusing on making users come back more often by including additional features or services could help.
+2. Touch based visits are less popular and therefor Yandex should consider devoting resources to improving the experience since lots of people use their phones/apps now a days and everyone has a smart phone.
+3. Yandex should look at dropping sources 7 and 10 as they are most ineffective.
+It would be wise to reduce investment through source 3 and start investing more in source 4 and 5.
+4. ROMI IS best on Sources 1,5 and 2 with 1 being the Lowest in CAC and second highest in Revenue.
+5. Yandex should revisit its strategy in use around Sept 2017 as there was a big increase in orders.
+6. Yandex may want to consider giving incentives more often to onboard more customers, which will increase sales in future months.
+It seems as though it has some large clients based on AVG monthly reventues and it wouldn't be a bad idea to have a special kind of deal for these clients to lead to more purchaes and easier budgeting decisions.

 **Key words**: LTV, CAC, ROMI, retention, cohort analysis.

 **Libraries used**: pandas, matplotlib, seaborn, scipy.